 Now Damned to walk these halls forever…

 Frozen in place, I am unmoving.
 Afraid even of turning around.
 When I do try, I find I am unable, like a spell cast upon me my direction foretold there is only one way I can go.
 My destiny has been chosen for me — I must climb the stairs to whatever it is that awaits me.

 On the first step, leaning my weight, testing its holding, the old wood creaking and groaning under protest — another sound comes softly to my ears.
 Someone is sobbing.
 Weeping softly, the light sounds of sorrow drifting down the staircase from up above.

 Stopping, I listen… and yes there it is again!
 A little louder now and definitely that of a child.
 A little girl perhaps, lost, trapped or injured.
 Her sorrow undeniable, her soft broken sobs tugging at my heart.

-The old steps groaning with complaint and threatening to give way every footfall placed upon it.
+The old steps groaning with complaint and threatening to give way with every footfall placed upon it.
 Still I climb without pausing and somehow with no worse for wear, soon reaching the top.

 It is there, at the top of the staircase…. where my nightmare truly begins.
 Where any sense of reality ends and fear for sanity begins.